Kelch-like protein 36: Protein

-There are 3 protein isoforms of KLHL36, the canonical isoform being isoform 1, which is the longest and most common isoform.
-Isoform 1 is a kelch-like protein that is 616 amino acids in size.
+There are 3 protein isoforms of KLHL36, the most common and longest being isoform 1.
+Isoform 1 is a kelch-like protein that is 616 amino acids in length with a molecular mass of roughly 70 kilodaltons and an isoelectric point of 5.5.
+The charge of the protein in a neutral environment is -12, with no charge clusters identified.

 The protein contains a BTB/POZ domain of 135 amino acids at its N-terminus, which is predicted to mediate homodimerization and be involved in cullin 3 binding.
 At its C-terminus, the protein contains 6 Kelch-motif domains which form a β-propeller that is predicted to be involved in substrate binding.